How To Implement an Effective Dashboard UX Design?

 1. Start with Your Purpose

 Before starting on your dashboard design, it is important to decide on what the purpose of the dashboard is.
 This is supposed to be the first step of designing an effective Dashboard UX Design.
-While there are too many categories of classifying the dashboards, we have listed three of them to keep things simple & clear:
+Let's start with identifying dashboard types,

-• Operational dashboards: This tells you what’s happening now.
+This tells you what’s happening now.
 The purpose of operational dashboards is to let the user make quick decisions which make this type the “time-sensitive” one.
 To provide the users with valuable insights in real-time is the main objective of the operational dashboard.

-• Analytical dashboards: These are the star performers employed to process the data in order to identify trends in it.
+These are the star performers employed to process the data in order to identify trends in it.
 For decision-making purposes, Analytical dashboards display the processed insights.
 Exactly opposite to that of operational dashboards, Analytical dashboards are not developed for taking quick actions.
 Instead, it is for the users to analyze the trend over a period of time and make the best decision out of it.

 2. Understand the Users